Canadian royal symbols: Calendar dates

 Certain dates are of royal significance in Canada.
 Victoria Day has been since 1834 a holiday to mark the birthday of Queen Victoria.
 After 1957, the same date was designated as the reigning monarch's official birthday.
 At military sites, on navy vessels, and on government property, flags will also be flown to mark specific royal occasions, including Accession Day (8 September), the actual birthday of the monarch (14 November), the official birthday of the monarch (Monday before 25 May), and the birthday of the royal consort (17 July).

 Each year since 1932, the monarch has delivered the Royal Christmas Message to the British Commonwealth (later the Commonwealth of Nations); originally broadcast on the British Broadcasting Corporation Empire Service, it is today shown in Canada on the Canadian Broadcasting Corporation television and radio.
-Except for being read at observances by loyal societies, the monarch's Commonwealth Day (second Monday in March) message is ignored by the media in Canada.
+The monarch's Commonwealth Day (second Monday in March) message is not as widely broadcast by the media in Canada.